Parental leave & related entitlements

-Can a pregnant employee be required to take parental leave within six weeks before the birth?
+Can a pregnant employee be required to take parental leave within 6 weeks before the birth?

-A pregnant employee wanting to work the six weeks before birth may be asked by the employer to provide a medical certificate containing the following:
+If a pregnant employee wants to work during the 6 weeks before birth their employer can ask them to provide a medical certificate within 7 days that states:

-- if the employee is fit for work, a statement of whether it is inadvisable for the employee to continue in her present position because of:
+- if the employee is fit for work, whether it is inadvisable for the employee to continue in her present position because of:

 - hazards connected with the position.

-The employer may require the employee to take a period of unpaid parental leave as soon as possible if the employee:
+The employer can require the employee to take a period of unpaid parental leave as soon as possible if the employee:

-- fails to provide the requested medical certificate within seven days of the request or
+- fails to provide the requested medical certificate within 7 days of the request, or

-- provides a certificate within seven days stating that they are not fit for work
+- provides a certificate within 7 days that states they are not fit for work at all.